Dietary Strategies for Preventing and Treating Anaemia

 5. Consider Iron Supplements:

-If you’re unable to get enough iron from your diet alone, consider taking iron supplements as prescribed by your healthcare provider.
+If you’re unable to get enough iron from your diet alone, iron supplements may be an option.
+Consult your healthcare provider before starting supplements to determine the right dosage for you.

 6. Eat Balanced Meals: